 Being a historical and cultural hub of country, Kathmandu provides a great opportunity to witness its medieval cities, living museums.
-This Kathmandu Photography Tour is specially prepared for photographers of all levels, who wants to capture the masterpiece created with the blend of culture, tradition with Himalaya vista.
+This Kathmandu Nepal Photography Tour is specially prepared for photographers of all levels, who wants to capture the masterpiece created with the blend of culture, tradition with Himalaya vista.

 Discover the mysterious yet colorful alleys of Kathmandu at a glance, capture the beauty of rich historic heritage sites, ride the rickshaw in Thamel, meet the locals and have a cup of tea with them, walk and shoot at Ason (an Authentic market), explore the city of Fine arts (Patan City) and City of Devotees (Bhaktapur), drive to Nagarkot for breathtaking sunrise view over Manaslu, Ganesh Himal, Gauri Shanker as well as Mount Everest and Kanchenjunga to the eastern horizon.
-This Kathmandu Photography Tour provides an ample opportunity to explore and photograph the real essence of this Ancient City at a glance.
+This Nepal Photography Tour provides an ample opportunity to explore and photograph the real essence of this Ancient Kathmandu city at a glance.